jmooring/hugo-docs/content/en/content-management/related-content.md

 aliases: [/content/related/,/related/,/content-management/related/]
 ---

 Hugo uses a set of factors to identify a page's related content based on front matter parameters.
-This can be tuned to the desired set of indices and parameters or left to Hugo's default [related content configuration](/configuration/related-content/).
+This can be tuned to the desired set of indices and parameters or left to Hugo's default [related content configuration][].

+[related content configuration]: /docs/reference/configuration/related-content/

 ## List related content